Adamkadaban/CTFs/HackTheBox/Granny/README.md

 Nmap done: 1 IP address (1 host up) scanned in 25.73 seconds
 ```
 * Looks like theres a webserver on port 80
+* We can see that WebDAV is running

 ### Gobuster
 `gobuster dir -u http://10.10.10.15/ -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 50 -o gobusterScan.txt`